ClayShentrup/iris/README.md

 ### Javascript Fixtures ###
-In your controllers specs, wrap any command that gets a response (like get :show) in `save_fixtures 'fixture name' do`.
+In your controllers specs, wrap any command that gets a response (like get :show) in `save_fixtures do`.
 This will generate an html file in `spec/javascripts/features/`.

+Alternatively, you can add `save_fixtures` to the bottom of a test that calls `get` and it will save the response body as the fixture.
+However, this method will not stub out the user id and user email in the headers and footers, meaning the fixture could change each time controller specs are run.

-Then in your jasmine specs, use `loadFixture('the-generated-file')` in a beforeEach to have it available in the `#body` div.
+Then in your jasmine specs, use `loadFixtures('the-generated-file.html')` in a beforeEach to have it available in the `#body` div.

 If you are testing features that are hiding behind a feature flip, you will